What Are Internal Links?

 You should also just link a reasonable amount, rather than every single mention, such as in well cited articles.
 If you are talking about “SEO Services”, then you will probably mention it a few times in the content, but you only need to link the first time, not every time.

 The precise amount is vague and depends on numerous factors, but the rough crawl limit for links on a page is 150.
-Some pages will get crawled further, but it’s wise to get your important links higher up or your work risks being ignored.
+Some pages will get crawled further, but it’s wise to get your important links higher up or your links could be ignored.

 The hardest part can be identifying the work to be done rather than carrying it out, so if you need help with your internal linking or general SEO, get in touch with us today.